althonos/pyrodigal/docs/guide/outputs.rst

 ------------

-Use `Genes.write_translations` to write the protein sequences of all the genes found by Pyrodigal to a file or file-object:
+Use `Genes.write_translations` to write the protein sequences of all the genes found by Pyrodigal to a file or file-object, similar to ``prodigal -a``:

 .. code:: python